talebaattoronto/talebaattoronto.github.io/Events.md

 # Events

-This list will be frequently updated, please check it regularly! :)
+We are currently planning an exciting event within the next few weeks, details will be displayed soon!
+Please check here regularly! :)